simonerigoni/convert_images_to_pdf/README.md

 ## TODO

 * 0 - Delete this TODO section when all the tasks are working properly
-* 1 - Would be nice to have a GUI
+* 1 - It would be nice to have a GUI

 ## Acknowledgements